MBrancoLab/Frost_2022_hTroph/README.md

 *RNA-seq*

-Data were aligned using the hisat.sh script.
+Data were aligned using the hisat.sh script for gene analyses, or squire.sh for TE analyses.

 ## Peak enrichment